Are Aerial Arts Safe?

 Aerial arts are beautiful and challenging.
 But if not taught safely, aerial arts can be dangerous.
 At Upside Aerial, safety is our top priority.
 Injuries occur mainly when:

 The body is not physically strong enough or flexible enough for a particular skill.

 A skill hasn't been set up correctly.
-(With aerial silks especially, wrapping for skills like drops can be quite complex!)
+(With aerial fabric especially, wrapping for skills like drops can be quite complex!)

-Improperly installed or unsafe aerial rigging or equipment.
+Improperly installed or unsafe aerial rigging or equipment is being used.